Marimba and Xylophone History Lecture Series

 Information that you can't get anywhere else!

 Once you make a payment, you'll get a special invitation sent to the address you used for your purchase to join the page.
-Simply set your own passwords, and you'll have unlimited access for 90 days.
+Simply set your own password for you and your students and everyone will have complete unlimited access for ONE FULL YEAR!!

 NOTE: IF YOU NEED YOUR INVITATION TO GO TO A DIFFERENT EMAIL ADDRESS THAN YOUR PAYPAL ADDRESS, PLEASE MAKE A NOTE OF THIS DURING YOUR PURCHASE OR SEND AN EMAIL TO email@example.com